 Le Burgundy is the place to stay if you plan on doing some serious shopping in Paris.
 Located moments away from the place Vendôme, the place de la Madeleine and rue Saint-Honoré, this boutique hotel could not be better placed – or stylish.
 Combining old-school Parisian elegance with contemporary design details, everything is finished to the highest of standards, from the luxurious rooms and suites to the Michelin starred Le Baudelaire restaurant and relaxing spa.
 For more information, visit the Le Burgundy website.

 Le Pavillon de la Reine

-In the heart of the historical Marais district, Le Pavillon de a Reine is a discreet, elegant hotel for those who want to stay in one of the more stylish hotels in Paris.
-The white ivy-draped building dating back to the 17th century sits on one of Paris’ oldest squares, with the tastefully renovated interior fully embracing its history – think rich tapestries, exposed wooden beams and sumptuous period furniture that manage to look stylishly contemporary.
+In the heart of the historical Marais district, Le Pavillon de la Reine is a discreet, elegant hotel for those who want to stay in one of the more stylish hotels in Paris.
+The white ivy-draped building dating back to the 17th century sits on one of Paris’s oldest squares, with the tastefully renovated interior fully embracing its history – think rich tapestries, exposed wooden beams and period furniture that manage to look stylishly contemporary.
 Go to Le Pavillon de la Reine website to find out more.

 Le Marais is home to another of our top places to stay in Paris: 1er Etage.
 With just five rooms, this small hotel combines the comfort of a hotel with the familiarity and authentic nature of a Parisian apartment.
 Mixing vintage ‘50s and contemporary design furniture, 1er Etage is a sleek, stylish home away from home in the city that combines modern minimalism with the best of the mid-century.
 For more information, go to the 1er Etage website.